-I. INTRODUCTION II.
-WHO IS A CANDIDATE FOR CITY ELECTIVE OFFICE?
-3 Ш. WHAT DO I NEED TO DO TO GET STARTED?
-3 A .
-Declaring Intent to be a Candidate and to Solicit and Accept Contributions 3 В .
-Training for Candidates and Committee Treasurers 4 С .
-Establishing a Campaign Bank Account 4 D Establishing Internal and External Recordkeeping Methods 5 Ε F .
-Deciding Whether to Comply with Voluntary Spending Limits 5 G Additional Notification Requirements Pertaining to Candidates for Board of Supervisors 7 Н Additional Notification Requirements Pertaining to Candidates for Mayor 8 IV.
-WHAT ARE THE BASIC CAMPAIGN REPORTING REQUIREMENTS? А .
-Statement of Organization (Form 410) 9 В С .
-Pre-Election Statements (Form 460) 10 D Candidates Who Do Not Raise \$2,000 or More and Who Do Not Spend \$2,000 of Their Own Money 11 Ε .
-Electronic Filing of Campaign Statements 11 F .
-Duty to Amend and Supplement 12 G Payment of Accrued Expenses 12 Н .
-Termination Statements 12 ١.
-Itemized Disclosure Statements for Mass Mailings 13 V. WHAT ARE THE LIMITS ON ACCEPTING CONTRIBUTIONS?
-14 А .
-Limits on Contributions to Candidates 14 В .
-Aggregation of Contributions 15 С .
-Limits on Contributions from Corporations 15 D Ban on Accepting or Soliciting Contributions from Contractors Doing Business with the City 16 Ε .
-Receipt of Contributions 17 F .
-Cash Contributions Must be Less than \$100 17 G Coordination of Expenditures 18 Н .
-Solicitation and Receipt of Campaign Contributions by Appointed Boards and Commissions 18 I. Payments Made at the Behest of an Elected Official 18 VI.
-HOW MAY I SPEND CAMPAIGN FUNDS?
-18 A .
-Use of Campaign Funds and Surplus Funds 18 В .
-Officeholder Expenses 20 VII.
-WHAT ARE THE RULES THAT APPLY TO CAMPAIGN ADVERTISING AND MAILERS?
-20 А .
-Political Advertising Disclaimers 20 В .
-Local Law Filing Requirements 20 VIII.
+l.
+IN ITRODUCTION 4

+II.
+W 'HO IS A CANDIDATE FOR CITY ELECTIVE OFFICE?
+4

+III.
+W 'HAT DO I NEED TO DO TO GET STARTED?
+4

+A ٨.
+Declaring Intent To Be a Candidate and To Solicit and Accept Contributions 4

+В 3.
+Training for Candidates and Committee Treasurers 5

+C 2.
+Establishing a Campaign Bank Account

+).
+Establishing Internal and External Recordkeeping Methods 6

+Е : .
+Disclosing Financial Interests

+F :.
+Deciding Whether to Comply with Voluntary Spending Limits 6

+(ŝ.
+Additional Notification Requirements Pertaining to Candidates for Board of Supervisors

+H Ⅎ. Additional Notification Requirements Pertaining to Candidates for Mayor 9

+IV.
+W HAT ARE THE BASIC CAMPAIGN REPORTING REQUIREMENTS?

+A ١.
+Statement of Organization (Form 410) 10

+Е 3.
+Semi-Annual Campaign Statements (Form 460)

+C 2.
+Pre-Election Statements (Form 460)

+).
+Candidates Who Do Not Raise \$2,000 or More and Who Do Not Spend \$2,000 of Their Own

+Ν √lon ney

+E Ξ. Electronic Filing of Campaign Statements

+F .
+Duty to Amend and Supplement

+(3. Payment of Accrued Expenses

+H Ⅎ. Termination Statements

+Itemized Disclosure Statements for Mass Mailings 14

+I. 14

+Disclosure of Bundled Contributions 14

+J 14

+V. W HAT ARE THE LIMITS ON ACCEPTING CONTRIBUTIONS?

+A ٨.
+Limits on Contributions to Candidates

+В 3.
+Aggregation of Contributions

+C . .
+Earmarking of Contributions

+).
+Limits on Contributions from Corporations

+E Ξ. Ban on Accepting or Soliciting Contributions from Contractors Doing Business with the City 17

+F Prohibition on Contributions from Persons with a Financial Interest in a Land Use Matter

+(ŝ.
+Steps for committees to determine whether a contribution is prohibited under Sec.
+1.127

+H Ⅎ. Contributor Card

+I. Receipt of Contributions

+J Cash Contributions Must be Less than \$100

+K ί.
+Coordination of Expenditures

+L Solicitation and Receipt of Campaign Contributions by Appointed Boards and Commissions

+VI.
+HC OW MAY I SPEND CAMPAIGN FUNDS?

+٨. Use of Campaign Funds and Surplus Funds

+3. Officeholder Expenses

+VII.
+W HAT ARE THE RULES THAT APPLY TO CAMPAIGN ADVERTISING AND MAILERS?

+^ 7 Political Advertising Disclaimers 24

+В .
+Local Law Filing Requirements 24

 IS PUBLIC FUNDING OF CAMPAIGNS AVAILABLE?
-21 IX.

 WHAT ARE THE CONSEQUENCES OF VIOLATING THE REPORTING REQUIREMENTS?

-21 Х. ARE CANDIDATES SUBJECT TO AUDITS?
-22 XI.
-CONCLUSION 22
+ARE CANDIDATES SUBJECT TO AUDITS?

+CONCLUSION